Announcing BRAIN Research Awards 2022

 PROJECT AIMS: To investigate the hypothesis that infections and basal ganglia autoimmunity are risk factors in ASD comorbidities.
 The project will attempt to determine putative AAb biomarkers (including AAbs that activate the dopamine receptors) and immunophenotypic signatures in ASD and correlate them with ASD comorbidities or immune dysregulation.
 It will also investigate immunophenotypic signatures in ASD subtypes with and without comorbidities.

-BRAIN Funded Research 2021
+BRAIN Research Awards 2021

 Using a Humanized Mouse Model And Human Intestinal Tissue to Evaluate the Zonulin Pathway For Personalized Treatment of Autism